pingcap/docs-cn/v2.1/tispark/tispark-user-guide_v1.x.md

 ## TiSparkR

 TiSparkR is a thin layer built to support the R language with TiSpark.
-Refer to [this document](https://github.com/pingcap/tispark/blob/master/R/README.md) for usage.
+Refer to [TiSparkR](https://github.com/pingcap/tispark/blob/master/R/README.md) for usage.

 ## TiSpark on PySpark

 TiSpark on PySpark is a Python package build to support the Python language with TiSpark.
-Refer to [this document](https://github.com/pingcap/tispark/blob/master/python/README.md) for usage.
+Refer to [TiSpark (version >= 2.0) on PySpark](https://github.com/pingcap/tispark/blob/master/python/README.md) for usage.

 ## FAQ